techidaily/site-printer-issues/source/_posts/1719573904602-local-printer-spooler-not-responding-help.md

 ![](https://images.drivereasy.com/wp-content/uploads/2022/05/print-spooler-services-properties-3.jpg)
 5. Restart your PC and check if the Print Spooler service is up and running.
 If you have access to the printer, give it a reboot as well.

-If the error persists, you can check out the next fix.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PKZUYice-ws?si=L8iMa9T3h7TMSWdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+If the error persists, you can check out the next fix.

 ### Fix 2: **Run the troubleshooter**